hrshaik20/eec201project-kokott-shaik/README.md

 # EEC 201 Final Project - Kokott and Shaik
 Hello!
 Welcome to our final project repository!

+(This README describes how to run our project code and briefly describes our project results at the very end.
+For a more in-depth discussion of our approaches, tests, results, and efforts in this project, please see the file in this repository entitled "EEC 201 Final Project Report - Kokott and Shaik.pdf.")

 To get started:
 1. Please download all of the .m files in this repository along with the Test_Data and Training_Data folders.
 2. Please ensure that all of the .m files as well as the Test_Data and Training_Data folders are all in one directory on your machine.